 Families or individuals who meet the income guidelines, have an urgent home repair need that can safely be done with volunteer labor, and live within 45 minutes of White River junction in both Vermont and New Hampshire.

 Funding comes primarily from the COVER Store, private grants and donations from various foundations and individuals as well as various religious, civic, and school organizations.
-We also receive some support from local town budgets.
+We also receive support from local town and state budgets and the federal government.

 80% of the COVER materials budget goes toward ramps and roofs.